jmclay-epcc/VirusSim/README.md

 3. The servers then waits until a connected client sends a message.
 The clients messages consist of a json file with the following format:-

-	player name: player pos X player pos Y, infection Status, virus name, infection distance, infection strength
+	player name: player pos X, player pos Y, infection Status, virus name, infection distance, infection strength

 	A check is done at this point - if the connecting clients name is “Display1234567890”,  they are considered a display client and are skipped forward to step 7.
-If not, then their player name and websocket ID is added to a dictionary that contain the player names and websocket IDs of every connected player.
 If not, they progress through the steps are normal.

 4. The players name and websocket ID are added to a dictionary, along with the names and websocket IDs of all other connected players.
 This means that when a websocket connected is severed (e.g. a player disconnects), we can easily look up which player this websocket connection corresponds to, and remove them from the player dictionary defined in step 6.